 - 2 teaspoons black peppercorns

-- 1 medium tart apple sliced (we used Granny Smith)
+- 1 medium tart apple sliced (I used Granny Smith)

 - fresh rosemary

 - 16 lb whole turkey fresh or completely thawed